 The corneal topographer is used to carry out an detailed evaluation of the shape of the cornea to detect eye conditions, as well as Meibomian glands observation and tear film analysis.

 A Colorimeter is used in colorimetry assessments to prescribe the exact tint of colour that can alleviate an individual’s symptoms of visual stress.
 This shade is used to create Precision Tinted Lenses.

 Thompson test chart

-The Thompson test chart plays an integral part of any eye examination.
+Utilising award winning software, the Thompson test chart plays an integral part of any eye examination.
 Our optometrist will ask you to read letters from the chart to assess your vision and determine your prescription.